 By Clay Hile (Parameter Generation & Control, Inc.) © & Jeffrey Plugis (EdgeTech)

 On the surface, providing a specified humidity and temperature for stability testing may appear easier to achieve than the ±5% RH and ±2°C ICH guidelines would seem to indicate.
-The ability to control humidity at ±2% does not mean that you are safely within the ±5% RH tolerance dictated by the ICH (International Council for Harmonisation) guidelines.
+The ability to control humidity at ±2% does not mean that you are safely within the ±5% RH tolerance dictated by the ICH (International Council for Harmonisation) and WHO guidelines.

 The ability to produce a recording, display, or printout that is within a specified tolerance may not be a demanding challenge, but this is only one of three parameters that should be considered.
 The display or recording is typically connected to one relative humidity sensor and specifically monitors the conditions at that single location in your room, chamber, or section of ductwork.
 The information from this sensor indicates the control constancy of the conditioner/controller system but it does not provide information on the conditions in other areas of the conditioned space.